There are three main types of cooktop to choose from – gas, ceramic and induction – and each one has its advantages and disadvantages.

 Whatever style you're after, from a basic electric model to a high-tech piece of induction art, there are several big decisions to make so you don't get burnt buying the wrong model for your kitchen.

 If you're after instant heat control, a gas cooktop could be the answer.
 Gas cooktops use an electronic ignition system that creates a spark (that clicking noise you hear) when you turn the burner on, creating the blue flame.

 Turning the control knob allows you to control how much gas reaches the burner – the higher you turn, the more gas released.

-- Provides visual feedback when you raise and lower the flame.
+- Heat is easy to control with visual feedback when you raise and lower the flame.

-- Variety of designs and finishes, including enamel, glass and stainless steel as well as enamel or cast iron trivets.
+- Gas cooktops come in a variety of designs and finishes, including enamel, glass and stainless steel, as well as enamel or cast iron trivets.

-- If you love to cook stir-fries many come with a specially designed burner for woks.
+- If you love to cook stir-fries, many gas cooktops come with a specially designed burner for woks.

-- Some rectangular cooktops with five or six burners have an oblong shaped burner to use with a grill or hotplate for barbecuing.
+- Some larger options have an oblong shaped burner to use with a grill or hotplate for barbecuing.

 - Cast iron trivets can be bulky and difficult to clean.